myspc-development/art-test/docs/guides/user/user-guide.md

 **Tip:** Calendar updates instantly when new events are added or when filters are applied.

+## Dashboard Panels

+### Favorites
+The **Favorites** tab shows a paginated grid of everything you have saved.
+Click the heart to remove an item; changes are reflected immediately.

+### My RSVPs
+Your upcoming RSVPs appear in a simple table.
+Use the **Cancel** button if you can no longer attend.

+### Portfolio
+Artists can upload images, add captions and drag to reorder items in the **Portfolio** tab.
+Alt text is required for accessibility.

+### Events
+Organizations manage their events under the **Events** tab where new events can be created, duplicated or cancelled.

 ## Shortcode Reference

 - `[ap_event_directory]` — Show event directory with filters